poshaughnessy/llama-vision/README.md

 ## Instructions

-Load it up and point your camera at a llama.
+[Visit the website](https://llama.vision) in a desktop or mobile browser.
+Press 'Go', wait for it to warm up, and point your camera at a llama.
 If you don't have a real llama to hand (sad 😦), you can try pointing it at a picture or video of a llama.

 **Please note:** This is a _Llama_ Detector.
 Trying to fool the Dector with an alpaca, or another non-llama [camelid](https://en.wikipedia.org/wiki/Camelid), is cheating - and cheating is wrong.
 Go take a long, hard look at yourself.
 Yes, you.
 We know your type. 😒